opencv/opencv/doc/tutorials/introduction/table_of_content_introduction/table_of_content_introduction.rst

 Introduction to OpenCV
 -----------------------------------------------------------

 Here you can read tutorials about how to set up your computer to work with the OpenCV library.
-Additionaly you can find a few very basic sample source code that will let introduce you to the world of the OpenCV.
+Additionally you can find a few very basic sample source code that will let introduce you to the world of the OpenCV.

 .. include:: ../../definitions/tocDefinitions.rst